“All things are not shining, but all the shining things are.”

 This is the final line in the epilogue for the book All Things Shining: Reading the Western Classics to Find Meaning in a Secular Age by Hubert Dreyfus and Sean Dorrance Kelly.

-To me this line beautifully captures a deep and pragmatic wisdom.
+This line beautifully captures a deep and pragmatic wisdom.

 It is akin to the idiom about pessimism and optimism, where one can see a glass of water as half-empty or half-full.
 Yet it goes further than this by saying, “this water stuff is amazing!”.
 Not only is the glass half-full, but what is there is shining and brilliant.

-To me the world is like this.
+The world is like this.
 There is a lot wrong in the world.
 A lot of suffering, dysfunction, incompetence, ugliness, evil even.
 There is also a lot of brilliance, and grace, and joyful exuberance.

 The fresh morning air as the sun is rising.
 The sweet, playful chirping of birds.
 The infinite shades and hues adorning our visual field.
 The glint in the eye of a loved one.
 The taste of a perfectly ripened peach.